-Ahmed Ibrahim has completed his third season as an assistant coach for the Harvard men's volleyball team.
+Ahmed Ibrahim has completed his fifth season as an assistant coach for the Harvard men's volleyball team.

 Ibrahim helped Harvard to unprecedented success in 2012 as the Crimson earned the program’s first-ever national ranking and finished the year at No. 15 in the AVCA Coaches Poll.
 Harvard posted an 18-6 overall record on the year, the third most wins in program history, and finished second in the EIVA with a 10-4 conference mark.

 Harvard ranked seventh in the NCAA in hitting percentage (.298), eighth in win percentage (.750) and 11th in aces per set (1.13) in 2012.
 Individually, Senior Matt Jones ’12 ranked ninth in kills (3.38) and aces (0.42), while sophomore Chris Gibbons ’14 was eighth in digs (2.47).
 Harvard also posted its first win over a ranked opponent under Baise with a 3-1 defeat of then-No. 12 Cal State Northridge.

 Three Crimson earned All-EIVA honors as a result of the team’s success, including senior Jones (first team), freshman DJ White ’15 (first team) and junior Rob Lothman ’13 (second team).